-One study found that home pregnancy tests only have to detect hCG levels above 25 milli-international units per milliliter (mIU/mL) to achieve the commonly advertised 99 percent accuracy rate.
-The writers of a 1991 study calculated that to detect 95 percent of pregnancies, a test would have to detect levels as low as 12.4 mIU/mL.
+One found that home pregnancy tests only have to detect hCG levels above 25 milli-international units per milliliter (mIU/mL) to achieve the commonly advertised 99 percent accuracy rate.
+The writers of a calculated that to detect 95 percent of pregnancies, a test would have to detect levels as low as 12.4 mIU/mL.
 But not all home pregnancy tests were consistently sensitive enough to do so.

 A woman's cycle can vary widely, so if you conceived later in your cycle, your hormone levels may not be high enough at the time of your missed period.